Orthogonal Learner for Estimating Heterogeneous Long-Term Treatment Effects: Experiments

 \underline{\textbf{Experiments with synthetic data:}} We evaluate the performances across multiple synthetic datasets.
 We simulate 4 scenarios: $\mathcal{D}_*, \mathcal{D}_t, \mathcal{D}_o, \mathcal{D}_{t+o}$, which correspond to no overlap issue, low treatment overlap only, low long-term outcome overlap only, and mixed overlap issue (see Appendix~\ref{app:synthetic} for details on the data-generating process). \underline{\emph{Results:}} The results are in Table~\ref{tab:synthetic-main}.
-We find: \textbf{(1)}~As suggested by our theory, our \methods outperform all other meta-learners on $\mathcal{D}_t, \mathcal{D}_o, \mathcal{D}_{t+o}$, i.e., whenever at least one type of overlap issue is present.
-In contrast, the LT-T-, LT-RA-, LT-IPW-, and LT-O-DR- learners perform worse in these low-overlap settings. \textbf{(2)}~In line with our design, the \DO performs particularly well in the mixed overlap setting ($\mathcal{D}_{t+o}$), the \TO in the low-treatment overlap ($\mathcal{D}_{t}$), etc. \textbf{(3)}~Overall, our \methods, based on overlap weighting, consistently outperform baselines, which highlights the benefits of Neyman-orthogonality and sample weighting in low-overlap settings.
+We find: \textbf{(1)}~As suggested by our theory, our \methods outperform all baselines on $\mathcal{D}_t, \mathcal{D}_o, \mathcal{D}_{t+o}$, with $84.1\%$, $62.2\%$, and $61.2\%$ improvements over the best baseline.
+Notably, the \DR performs well on $\mathcal{D}_*$ but worse than baselines under overlap regimes. \textbf{(2)}~The \DO dominates every low overlap regime, validating the joint weight $\omega=\pi^2(1-\pi)^2\rho$ derived from the variance lower bound (Appendix~\ref{sec:optimality}); the \TO and \LO remain competitive within their target regimes. \textbf{(3)}~Overall, our \methods, based on overlap weighting, consistently outperform baselines, highlighting the benefits of Neyman-orthogonality and sample weighting in low-overlap settings.
+In Appendix~\ref{app:pehe-stratified}, we further report PEHE stratified by overlap level to confirm that our \methods do not trade accuracy on low-overlap samples for overall stability.

-\textbf{$\bullet$\,Overlap-induced high variance:} We vary the parameter $\gamma$ in the data-generating process to create different $\mathcal{D}_{t+o}(\gamma)$ with decreasing overlaps.
-We set the mixed overlap via $\text{overlap}(x) = \rho(x)\pi(x)(1-\pi(x))$.
-For each value of $\gamma$, we repeat the experiment using Monte Carlo simulation for $10$ runs and then calculate the variance of the resulting estimators, i.e., $V=\E_X\left[\var_{\mathcal{D}}(\hat\tau(X)) \mid \text{overlap}=\gamma\right]$. \underline{\textit{Results: }} Figure~\ref{fig:estimator-variance-overlap} shows that the variance of the \DO remains low even under very-low-overlap regions, indicating it is more stable compared to the DR-learner.
-This result confirms that our novel overlap weighting strategy is effective in reducing the variance of the pseudo-outcomes.
+\textbf{$\bullet$\,Overlap-induced high variance:} We vary the parameter $(\gamma_\pi, \gamma_\rho) = (\gamma, 0.5\gamma)$ to gradually worsen the overlap in the data-generating process of $\mathcal{D}_{t+o}(\gamma)$.
+For each $\gamma$, we repeat the experiment using Monte Carlo simulation for $5$ runs and then calculate the variance of the resulting estimators, i.e., $V(\gamma)=\E_X\left[\var_{\mathcal{D}}(\hat\tau(X)) \mid \text{overlap}=\gamma\right]$. \underline{\textit{Results: }} Figure~\ref{fig:estimator-variance-overlap} shows that the variance of the \DO remains low even under very-low-overlap regions, indicating it is more stable compared to the \DR. This result confirms that our novel overlap weighting strategy is effective in reducing the variance of the pseudo-outcomes.